Services for children with cancer

 Services for children with cancer and their families

-Financial Support Programme: The Irish Cancer Society’s Financial Support Programme is available to assist children and their families on active treatment for a cancer diagnosis.
+The Irish Cancer Society’s Children's Fund Programme is available to assist children and their families on active treatment for a cancer diagnosis.

-Daffodil Centres: Our Daffodil Centres are located in thirteen hospitals nationwide.
-The centers are staffed by cancer nurses and trained volunteers who provide confidential advice, support and information to anyone affected by cancer.
+Our Daffodil Centres are located in thirteen hospitals nationwide.
+The centres are staffed by cancer nurses and trained volunteers who provide confidential advice, support and information to anyone affected by cancer, including children and family of children going through cancer.

 Research on cancer in children and teenagers